Looking for a perfect fit

 And benefits of using the Leica T-Probe/T-Scan and PolyWorks system are manifold.
 “We really appreciate the portability.
 With the Leica Geosystems equipment, I can gather all the information I need in just 2-3 hours and perform the analysis later.
 This way, I am not blocking production for too long because the system lets us work in parallel: while one operator is taking the measurements, another one can already be working on sorting out the results.”

 The Leica T-Probe/T-Scan combo measures within a range of 15 m, giving the technicians a volume of 30 m in which they can operate.
-This give Henning Siemers and his team peace of mind in knowing that should the measurement requirements change in the future, they are well equipped for working in a measurement volume large enough to accommodate several BIWs at once.
+This gives Henning Siemers and his team peace of mind in knowing that should the measurement requirements change in the future, they are well equipped for working in a measurement volume large enough to accommodate several BIWs at once.

 The fact that the system is modular is important to Siemers’ team.
 “We purchased a Leica T-Probe at the same time that we got the Leica T-Scan.
 Tactile wireless measurement is of great value to us when we measure easily twistable parts like the hood.
 We perform a quick measurement with the Leica T-Probe to get a rough idea about the condition of the part.
 If we were to start scanning immediately, it would take longer to realize that the hood is twisted.
 With the Leica T-Probe, collecting just a few points will let us immediately know how we are doing.
 And we are performing this all within PolyWorks, merely switching between the Leica T-Probe and the Leica T-Scan.”